Crushing Data Cliches: Digital Transformation. Part 1

 Why should a company need “digital transformation”?

-The changes in technology are not drivers but a means for the digital transformation.
+The changes in technology are not drivers but a means for digital transformation.
 Why should a company transform its business model?

 Becoming more competitive in an industry by increasing speed to market with new products and services

 Improving customer experience by improving responsiveness to customer needs and personalizing products and services

 These drivers again demonstrate that various stakeholder groups benefit from the digital transformation of corresponding business processes.